mjeffryes/codeclass/week1/lessons.md

 **Discussion Questions**: (After the exercises) What are the strengths and limitations of FSMs?
 What makes Picobot a FSM?
 What would we need to be able to solve all the picobot maps?

 **Exercises:**
  Use [http://www.madebyevan.com/fsm/](http://www.madebyevan.com/fsm/) to draw some Finite State Machine models: Model a traffic light, a vending machine, try to think of something else to model on your own.
-Can you model the the pico bot simulator as an FSM?
-[Orientation to python part 1.](https://docs.google.com/document/d/1eOz6ibrv8CzSaeGWXudLDgsLjly2tN4ehzLzqYdD6kE/edit#)
+Can you model the pico bot simulator as an FSM?
+[Orientation to python part 1.](install_python.md)

 ## Week 1, Day 3